HPrinz/phd_thesis_markdown/source/09_chapter_1.md

 To include a reference, add the citation key shown in the references.bib file.
 -->

 To include a citation to the text, just add the citation key shown in the references.bib file.
 The style of the citation is determined by the ref_format.csl file.
-For example, in The Living Sea you can find pictures of the Calypso [@Cousteau1963].
+For example, in The Living Sea you can find pictures of the Calypso [@Miranda2018].

 In neque mauris, maximus at sapien a, iaculis dignissim justo.
 Aliquam erat volutpat.
 Praesent varius risus auctor est ultricies, sit amet consequat nisi laoreet.
 Suspendisse non est et mauris pharetra sagittis non porta justo.
 Praesent malesuada metus ut sapien sodales ornare.

-## The middle bit
+## Fragestellung

 This is the middle bit.
 Phasellus quis ex in ipsum pellentesque lobortis tincidunt sed massa.
 Nullam euismod sem quis dictum condimentum.
 Suspendisse risus metus, elementum eu congue quis, viverra ac metus.
 Donec non lectus at lectus euismod laoreet pharetra semper dui.
 Donec sed eleifend erat, vel ultrices nibh.
 Nam scelerisque turpis ac nunc mollis, et rutrum nisl luctus.